-Outage Request: A form that is used to collect pertinent information and to initiate the process for a planned interruption of the normal/expected operation environment of the facility.
+Outage Request: A form that is used to collect pertinent information and to initiate the process for a planned/unplanned interruption of the normal/expected operation environment of the facility.

-Outage Request System: A system that is used to collect and capture all data associated with the requisition and completion of a planned utility outage.
+Outage Request System: A system that is used to collect and capture all data associated with the requisition and completion of a Planned/Unplanned Utility Outage.

-Planned Utility Outage: A foreseen interruption of a utility flow to an end user that the end user will detect.
-Planned utility outages have a plan of action to accomplish specific tasks during the event.
+Planned Utility Outage: A foreseen interruption of a Utility flow to an end user.
+Planned Utility Outages have a plan of action to accomplish specific tasks during the event and all parties have outlined end user affects.

-Requestor: An MD Anderson workforce member, or his/her approved designee, who is authorized to input or generate utility outage requests in the utility outage system.
+Requestor: An MD Anderson workforce member or his/her approved designee who is authorized to input or generate Utility Outage Requests in the Utility outage system.

-Scheduled Utility Outage: An outage is considered "scheduled" whenever the outage coordinator sends the final e-mail notification of approval, which includes the outage date/time and pertinent details.
+Scheduled Outage: An outage is considered "scheduled" whenever the outage coordinator sends the final e-mail notification of approval (e-mail includes the outage date/time and pertinent details).

-Shop Response: A utility outage system document that is completed by the technical investigator and documents the impact and scope of the utility outage.
+Shop Response: An outage system document completed by the Technical Investigator that documents the impact and further defines the scope of the Utility outage.

-Stakeholders: Facilities Management staff, including contractors/vendors, who have participated in the planning, implementation, and execution of a utility outage.
+Stakeholders: Facilities Management staff/clients/end users, including Contractors/Vendors, who have participated in the planning, implementation, and execution of a Utility outage or will be affected by the event.

-Technical Investigator: A Facilities Management staff member who is responsible for investigating the impact of the outage request and preparing the Shop Response.
+Technical Investigator: A Facilities Management staff member who is responsible for investigating the impact of the Outage Request and preparing the Shop Response.